millerms/CranburyChiropractic/index.md

 ## What to Expect
 {: .reveal .reveal--up }
-**First visit:** We start with a thorough evaluation, including medical history and orthopedic, neurologic, and chiropractic exams, to find your key limiter (pain, balance, range of motion, or strength).
-We evaluate how you move and feel, looking at how different areas influence each other.
-We gather your goals to build a right-sized plan that fits your life.
-We use different tools to gather data, like functional tests, x-rays, or computerized balance tests, depending on your needs.
+**Evaluate:** We review your history and check key systems—movement, joint motion, balance, and simple neurologic screens—so we understand what’s limiting you.
 {: .reveal .reveal--up }

-**Plan:** We build a right-sized plan that fits your life, whether it’s adjustments, exercise, laser therapy, or shockwave therapy.
-We explain each step and why it matters. <em>If we conclude that chiropractic is not the right approach to treat your pain, we will refer you to a specialist to address your needs.</em> If chiropractic <strong>is</strong> the right treatment for you, you can expect noticeable improvements quickly, typically within 2 weeks.
+**Map the limiter:** We connect findings to a clear limiter (e.g., mobility, control, or tissue irritability) so care is focused and practical.
 {: .reveal .reveal--up }

-**Educate:** You’ll get clear, practical protocols that fit your schedule—no long workouts or complex exercises.
-We empower you to take an active role in your care.
+**Plan:** We build a right‑sized plan—adjustments, simple exercises, and add‑ons like laser or shockwave when useful.
+We explain why each step helps.
 {: .reveal .reveal--up }

-**Treat:** We use precise, gentle techniques; add-ons like laser or shockwave when appropriate.
-You’re in control—tell us your comfort level and preferences.
+**Treat:** Visits are concise and matched to your comfort.
+You’re always in control.
 {: .reveal .reveal--up }

-**Track:** We measure progress with functional tasks, comfort changes, and tissue tolerance.
-Quick rechecks confirm what’s helping and adjust as needed.
+**Track:** We recheck simple measures (range, function, steadiness) to confirm what’s helping and adjust as you go.
 {: .reveal .reveal--up }

 ## Location & Hours